rchin75/backend/readme.md

 - bcryptjs password fields - DONE
 - remove password field from user before sending to client - DONE
-- in crud.js hash passwords in POST and PUT operations.
+- in crud.js hash passwords in POST and PUT operations. - DONE
 - add rolling file logger
 - add support for .env
 - implement a task model for kanban boards